 Our Religious Education is of a broadly based Christian character whilst also aiming to give insight and understanding of other faiths; based on the Derbyshire Agreed Syllabus for RE.
-We hold an act of corporate worship each day.
+We hold an act of Collective worship each day.
 Parents have the right to request that their children be wholly or partly excused from religious worship or instruction.
-A member of St Mary's Church leads our Assembly each Tuesday, whilst a member of Cromford Methodist Church leads Assembly on Thursdays.